hn/esphome-configs/README.md

 # ESPhome-configs

-A collection of config files to integrate various hardware into [ESPhome](https://esphome.io/):
+A collection of config files to integrate various hardware into [ESPhome](https://esphome.io/).

+Please do me a favor: :thumbsup: If you use any information or code you find here, please link back to this page.
+:star: Also, please consider to star this project.
+I really like to keep track of who is using this to do creative things, especially if you are from other parts of the world.
+:smiley: You are welcome to open an issue to report on your personal success project and share it with others.

 - [ISKRA MT681 electricitymeter via infrared](electricitymeter-iskra-mt681/)